lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-blog-README.md

 Integrating Vision-Language-Action models and Reinforcement Learning is promising for robotic sequential decision making.
 VLA models provide semantic understanding, broad generalization, and efficient learning from diverse offline data.
 RL contributes adaptive optimization, fine grained control, and the ability to discover novel behaviors through environmental interaction.

-By carefully integrating these approaches whether through direct RL fine-tuning or hierarchical architectures, we can build robotic systems that combine the semantic richness and sample efficiency of large-scale pre-training with the adaptability and optimality of reinforcement learning.
+By carefully integrating these approaches whether through direct RL fine-tuning or hierarchical architectures, we can build robotic systems that combine the semantic richness of large-scale pre-training with the adaptability and optimality of reinforcement learning.
 As these methods mature and scale, we move closer to more capable robots that can understand natural language instructions, reason about their environment through visual perception, and continuously improve their capabilities through experience.

 ## 8. References

+**NOTE:** Whenever possible, this post references peer-reviewed literature from the robotics domain.
+However, some of the most recent works are still in review and thus have not been through the peer-review process yet.
+These cited works are preprint editions and their Arxiv links are provided.

 1. Haarnoja, T., Zhou, A., Abbeel, P., & Levine, S. (2018).
 Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor. *ICML 2018*. [arXiv:1801.01290](https://arxiv.org/abs/1801.01290)